Mexico Free Trade Agreements (FTAs): A Comprehensive List

 Upon ratification, the FTA eliminated nearly all tariffs on manufactured goods, with a few industry exceptions.
 Wool products, for example, remain subject to tariff-rate quotas while certain agricultural items receive lowered limits on tariffs.
 Automotive goods are covered by a separate economic complementation agreement.

 In September 2004, Japan and Mexico formalized their economic partnership.
 The agreement lays out terms for opening trade and investment between the two nations, as well as freer flow of people for business purposes.
-Through the agreement, Japan gained expanded access to the Mexican market and entry into the North and South American markets via Mexico and its extensive network of FTAs.
+Through the agreement, Japan gained expanded access to the Mexican market and entry into the North and South American markets via Mexico and its extensive network of free trade agreements.

-The agreement also aims to promote a comprehensive economic partnership, which includes competition policy, improvement of the business environment and cooperation in areas including vocational education and training, and support for small and medium enterprises.
-The agreement comprehensively eliminated or reduced custom duties, including on industrial products.
-It also specifically prohibits performance requirements, such as any requirement for local content as a condition for investment.
+The agreement also aims to promote a comprehensive economic partnership, which includes competition policy, improvement of the business environment and cooperation in areas such as vocational education and training, and greater support for small and medium enterprises.
+The agreement comprehensively eliminates or reduces custom duties.
+It also prohibits performance requirements, such as any requirement for local content as a condition for investment.

 In March 2000, Mexico and Israel signed an FTA to increase bilateral trade by tens of millions of dollars.
 The agreement helps Israeli exporters compete with American products in Mexico and advance joint projects in communications, agriculture, infrastructure, and planning services.
 The FTA covers trade in goods, government purchases, safeguards and dispute resolution, and strengthened cooperation between the two countries.